-As part of our mission to provide practical guidance to working software acquisition professionals, the SEI investigates acquisition and development approaches that are coming in to use in the DoD.
-Since 2009,our Agile Adoption project has been studying the use of Agile software development approaches, common now in industry, within the DoD and other regulated environments.
+As part of our mission to provide practical guidance to working software acquisition professionals, the SEI investigates acquisition and development approaches that are coming in to use in the Department of Defense (DoD).
+Since 2009, our Agile Adoption project has been studying the use of Agile software development approaches, common now in industry, within the DoD and other regulated environments.
 These are methods characterized by close collaboration between customers and developers, frequent incremental deliveries of software, and evolution of requirements and designs as more is learned about the system and its intended use.

 We have published several technical notes that address different topics of interest to acquisition professionals that are contemplating or are currently using Agile methods as part of their acquisition.
 We have also developed a model and analysis approach for understanding the likely adoption risks for a DoD organization involved in adopting Agile methods.
-We provide podcasts and blog entries on smaller topics (e.g. the expression of each of the 12 Agile principles in DoD settings).
+We provide podcasts and blog entries on smaller topics (for example, the expression of each of the 12 Agile principles in DoD settings).
 And we stay close to the practitioner community by presenting at Agile conferences, participating in DoD-centric adoption support groups, and sponsoring and coordinating the SEI Agile Collaboration Group.
-It is composed of government and industry professionals who give us feedback on our work and periodically meet to discuss various topics related to Agile adoption in the DoD and federal organizations.
-(To apply to join our Agile Collaboration Group, please send email to Mary Ann Lapham, email@example.com)

 Technical Notes on Agile Adoption topics: